Towards a Stringy Description for the $Q\bar Q q\bar q$-Quark System: More on the potentials and

 Having understood the string configurations relevant to the ground and first excited states of the $Q\bar Q q\bar q$ system, one can gain some insight into their energies.
 One way for doing so is to consider a model Hamiltonian, similar as it is used in lattice QCD to study the phenomenon of string breaking \cite{FK}.
 For the problem at hand it is

 where the off-diagonal elements describe the strength of mixing between the four states (string configurations).
 The potentials of interest are the two smallest eigenvalues of the matrix ${\cal H}$.

 Unlike lattice QCD, where the Hamiltonian could be extracted from a correlation matrix, it is not clear how to compute the off-diagonal elements within the string models.
 This makes it difficult to see concretely how the potentials look like.
 Nevertheless, we can learn from our experience in the previous subsection (see also Appendix C) about the order of magnitude of the $\Theta$'s near the intersection points.
-With the help of this, the picture will then look more like what is shown in Figure \ref{V0V1}.
-A

-compact tetraquark configuration contributes dominantly to the $V_1$ potential at small quark separations, as we have already seen in Figure \ref{MW}.
+With the help of this, the picture will then look more like what is shown in Figure \ref{MW} on the right.
+A compact tetraquark configuration contributes dominantly to the $V_1$ potential at small quark separations, as we have seen this before.